 My Honey has turned to a whiter soft crystalised texture in the Jar, can I still eat it?

 Absolutely!!
 And it is just as delicious and good for you.
-This doesn’t happen very often, but when it does it means the honey is substantially less messy and has all the same outstanding flavours.
-The nectar of some flowers cause the honey to crystalise quickly.
-Even if a small amount of this nectar is brought back to the hive and mixed with other types of nectar the whole jar may well crystalise.
-It’s perfectly normal.
-It most often happens within a few weeks of jarring with the likes of spring honey where the bees may have been collecting nectar from Oil Seed Rape.
-The honey we take from our garden hives in the summer tends to stay runny for many months, but that’s never a guarantee.
+This can happen over time the rate of which is dependant on the nectar the bees brought back to the hive to produce the honey.
+But when it does crystalise it means the honey is substantially less messy and has all the same outstanding flavours.
+Some Honey producers heat the honey and hold it there for a period of time to prevent future crystallisation, we do not heat our honey to ensure it is as close to being straight from the hive as possible.
+It most often happens within a few weeks of jarring with the likes of spring honey where the bees may have been collecting nectar from Oil Seed Rape..
+The honey we take in the summer tends to stay runny for many months.
 I like to think the crystalising locks in all that honey goodness!

 Is it possible to change crystalised honey back to runny honey?